18th April 2021

-Directions - Starting just outside of Corinna and located three and a half hours west of Launceston, there is only one unsealed road in and out.
+Directions - Mount Donaldson is located just outside of Corinna and three and a half hours west of Launceston.
 From the Tarkine Hotel head north along Corinna Road until you reach the turn for Norfolk Road.
 Turn left and keep going until you reach the bridge over the Savage River.
 The parking area is on the other side and around the corner where you will find a few information boards on the opposite side of the road leading into the forest.

 The Hike - With our time in Corinna coming to an end, I still had one more hike left that I wanted to do and it was the summit track up to the top of Mount Donaldson.
 The next leg of the trip involved driving from Corinna up the coast towards Arthur River and the location the final stop for Caris and I. Luckily Mount Donaldson was on the same road that we would take out of Corinna but not everyone was keen to join me.
 In the end it was decided that I would be doing it solo and so we had to shuffle some of the gear around between the two cars so Caris could fit in Hal's Mercedes SUV.